osamakawish/Z/Documentation/2 Design/_Design.md

 - ***The programming is purely event-driven OOP.*** All programming is primarily focused on event handling.
 To deal with repeatable code, OOP is added.
   - Background programming such as timers/clocks are handled with controls mentioned in the head.
 - (Note: It’ll likely be cleaner if `|facet` is moved outside and the facet of all variables is addressed at once, as opposed to variable by variable).
+- Semicolons removed.
+The semicolon offers an additional purpose in our code.

 ## Traits